When working on large projects, an important part of the website or app that we’re building is asking for input from the users.

 You can use this template in personal and commercial projects, but you can’t sell or distribute it directly, “as is”.
 If you plan to use it, a link to this page or any form of spreading the word will be much appreciated.

-To learn how we use your data when you sign up to our newsletter, read our Privacy Policy here.
+To learn how we use your data when you comment, read our Privacy Policy here.